 If hormone levels come back within normal limits, hormone replacement therapy is not likely necessary and they may be a better candidate for other therapies.
 However, if a man or woman is experiencing symptoms of andropause or menopause and they have low levels of hormones, hormone replacement therapy may be initiated.

 ROUTES OF ADMINISTRATION

-The methods of administration of hormone replacement therapy include oral administration, application of a topical creams, intramuscular injections, and the implantation of pellets under the skin.
+The methods of administration of hormone replacement therapy include oral administration, application of topical creams, intramuscular injections, and the implantation of pellets under the skin.
 The route of administration determined is based on the individual’s personal history and symptoms, blood work and personal preferences.
-Below is a brief description of options available.
+Below is a brief description of the options available.

 Capsules- The most common hormone prescribed orally is progesterone, although estrogen can also be prescribed this way.
 The least favorable route to receive estrogen replacement therapy is oral as it has been associated with increasing risks for clotting disorders, like deep vein thrombosis, where the topical options are not.

 Lozenge/Troches- Lozenges are a combination of oral and sublingual absorption which allows hormones to release in small doses into the bloodstream.
 Common hormonal combinations include estradiol, estriol, testosterone and/or progesterone.